HIOTio/HIOTProto/specification.md

-The first character of the topic string represents the category of message being sent (discussed later in the document) and also the "direction of the message" – capital letters are used to denote a message from the platform to the deployment, while lower case letters are used for messages travelling in the opposite direction.
+The first character of the topic string represents the category of message being sent (discussed later in the document) and also the "direction of the message" - capital letters are used to denote a message from the platform to the deployment, while lower case letters are used for messages traveling in the opposite direction.

 Topics are managed "platform-side" and it is the responsibility of the platform to ensure that each device and role within a particular deployment has a unique topic associated with it.

-The list below highlights the number of distinct topics for a particular topic length, for example "?/a/b/c/d ", where "?" is the type message, for example, a health message from a device could use the following topic "h/1/2/5/B"
+The list below highlights the number of distinct topics for a particular topic length, for example "?/a/b/c/d ", where "?" is the type message.
+For example, a health message from a device could use the following topic "h/1/2/5/B"

 -   2 levels ("?/a") = 58 devices and roles